robertpp/OfficeDocs-SkypeForBusiness/Teams/aa-cq-cqd-historical-reports.md

 #### Known issues

 1. Only the calls and caller actions in the first Call queue that answers the call are reported on.
 Calls in chained Call queues (when one Call queue transfers to another Call queue) aren't reported on.
-1. The Call queues resource account ID's name instead of Call queue name is shown.
-To show all the traffic for a Call queue, you must select all the resource accounts assigned to the Call queue.
 1. Only 28 days of call history are available.
 Call queue data is considered personal data and is subject to data privacy retention policies.
 1. The Date selector sometimes shows dates outside the range of available data resulting in a blank report.
 Change the dates to be within the last 28 days to resolve the issue.